SparrowClover33/SparrowClover33/README.md

  - I don't RP, I might do it for funsies but I'm not doing any serious RP srry

-- Small note, I WILL hide you and block if you're making me uncomfortable or cover me when I don't want to (it doesn't trigger me, but mann there's like so many space often where I siit)
+- Small note, I WILL hide you and block if you're making me uncomfortable or cover me when I don't want to (it doesn't trigger me, but mann there's like so many space often where I sit)